redactive-ai/redactive/sdks/python/README.md

 ### SearchClient

-With a Redactive access_token, you can perform two types of search
+With a Redactive `access_token`, you can perform two types of search

 #### Query-based Search